CatherineKiiru/url-shortening-website/sass.md

+### Sass Architecture
+One of the benefits of using a preprocessor like Sass is the ability to modularize your codebase into seperate files, giving you the flexibility and maintainablitiy benefit that a typical CSS project often lacks.

 The SCSS syntax uses the file extension .scss which is a superset of CSS.
 Sass stylesheets are mainly made up of style rules that contain property declarations.